Students build a journalism foundation through professional master’s program

 A quick Internet search led her to the School of Journalism and Mass Communication’s professional master’s degree program, known as the pro-track program, at the University of Wisconsin-Madison.

-“I Googled the J-School and realized they had a pro-track program for people who wanted to do a career switch,” says Domínguez, who now works as a reporter for Univision in Chicago.
+“I Googled the J-School and realized they had a pro-track program for people who wanted to do a career switch,” says Domínguez, who now works as a reporter for New Life Centers.
 “The program was very intentional in saying, ‘We really want you to get experience when you get here,’ and it was very encouraging.

 The program’s affordability and flexibility puts a master’s degree in reach for students pursuing careers in journalism.
 Students take advantage of a range of expertise across UW-Madison to build a personalized foundation in reporting skills, journalism concepts and background knowledge they need to work in the field.
 (While most students complete the program in three semesters, some choose to stay for a fourth to build additional knowledge or keep working in on-campus jobs.)